 Me: I guess the distribution companies really need to make changes now, the way they handle distributing movies.

 Tom: Yeah, the distributors always seem to never lose money.
 They always seem to be right on that track.

-If you would like to know more about Tom Malloy’s book called Bankroll: A New Approach To Financing Feature Films, then Click Here
+If you would like to know more about Tom Malloy’s book called Bankroll: A New Approach To Financing Feature Films, and many other interviews with the film masters of the world, then >Click Here

 This is the 4th part of a series of interviews with Tom Malloy and Tim Bennett about Financing A Film